viamrobotics/docs/docs/how-tos/hello-world-module.md

     `viam-server` does not need to run inside this environment.

 1. Make sure your machine's instance of `viam-server` is live and connected to the [Viam app](https://app.viam.com).
-   If the image your camera will return is stored outside of the Python virtual environment, make sure you are not accidentally running `viam-server` from inside the venv or the camera won't be able to find it.
+   If the image your camera will return is stored outside of the Python virtual environment, make sure you are not accidentally running `viam-server` from inside the virtual environment or the camera won't be able to find it.

 1. In the Viam app, navigate to your machine's **CONFIGURE** page.